scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

  plt.imshow(sest,aspect='auto')
  view_nest=plt.subplot(1,2,2)
  plt.imshow(nest,aspect='auto')
- plt.savefig('seperatedcomponents.png')
+ plt.savefig('separatedcomponents.png')
  plt.show()

 Discussion
 ----------

 Most geophysicists are familiar with prediction error filters because of the deconvolution process.
 The prediction error filters in this paper are different.
-In these programs we start with a matrix, F, and compute a positive definite matrix, F.conj().transpose() * F.  This is similar to the  autocorrelation matrix that appears in deconvolution, but it is not Toplitz (a Toplitz matrix is a matrix in which each diagonal that descends from left to right is constant).
+In these programs we start with a matrix, F, and compute a positive definite matrix, F.conj().transpose() * F.  This is similar to the  autocorrelation matrix that appears in deconvolution, but it is not Toeplitz (a Toeplitz matrix is a matrix in which each diagonal that descends from left to right is constant).
 It is easy to make mistakes like trying to use Levinson recursion or assuming the roots of the filter are inside the unit circle.
-Spitz model was likely designed to generate filters with a root of 1.05, well outside the unit circle.
-It is important to set up the filter estimation equations properly (i.e. avoid end effects) in order to reproduce these results.
+Spitz' model was likely designed to generate filters with a root of 1.05, well outside the unit circle, to illustrate the value of carefully setting up the filter estimation equations (i.e. avoid end effects).

-This code computes the positive definite matrix by matrix multiplication (F.conj().transpose() * F).
-You can compute the matrix with fewer computations by computing the lower triangular part of each column from the previous column, but it is unlikely to speed up the python code.
-Fortunately FX prediction error filters are usualy only three to five points and they can be quickly computed without using a fast, special purpose algorithm like Levinson recursion.
+This code computes the positive definite matrix by the matrix multiplication: F.conj().transpose() * F.  You can compute the matrix with fewer computations by computing the lower triangular part of each column from the previous column, but it is unlikely to speed up the python code.
+It may provide a significant tuning oportunity for a production implementation in c or fortran.
+FX prediction error filters are usually three to five points, so an implementation without a fast, special purpose algorithm like Levinson recursion is probably ecomonical.

 Conclusions
 -----------
 Prototyping the Spitz' model processing using Python was an excellent training exercise.
-I experimented with a number of scipy and numpy routines including numpy.fft, numpy.array, numpy.matric, scipy.linalg.solve, scipy.signal.lfilter, matplotlib, and numpy array slicing.
+I experimented with a number of scipy and numpy routines including numpy.fft, numpy.array, numpy.matrix, scipy.linalg.solve, scipy.signal.lfilter, matplotlib, and numpy array slicing.
 I hope sharing my code with help other geophysicists get started with python.
 Experimenting with Spitz' algorithm renewed my interest in digital signal processing.
 I think there are many opportunities remaining for signal processing in geophysics.

 References